RequestNetwork/requestNetwork/packages/docs/docs/guides/7-protocol/1-request-logic.md

 Advanced Logic is a package that allows the user to define extensions that can be added to the request.
 An extension is an isolated context inside the request that contains his own actions and his own state.
 For example, the extension `content-data` allows the user to add any metadata to a request (e.g. the additional data needed for an invoice).
 The Advanced Logic layer is also where the payment networks allowing payment detection are implemented.

 Similar to Request Logic, a specific extension can define different actions related to it.
-There is the create action of the extension and eventually different update actions.
+There is the Create action of the extension and eventually different update actions.
 The extension is initialized at the same time as the request and any action of the Request Logic can add extension data.
 There is a specific action, `AddExtensionData`, in Request Logic, only intended to add extension data to the request with no other side-effect.

 ![](/img/RequestProtocol/2-AdvancedRequestPresentation.jpg)
 *Example of a request with extension data: the payee creates a request with content data and declarative payment information, the payer accepts the request and declares a sent payment in the same time, finally, the payee declares the received payment*